UAE's Residential Property Market Analysis 2025

-The UAE's property market continues to grow strongly, supported by robust demand, healthy economic growth, and strong foreign interest.
+The UAE's property market growth continues to accelerate, supported by robust demand, healthy economic growth, and strong foreign interest.

 By property type: